sbb-design-systems/lyne-components/src/components/link/link/readme.md

 If `isStatic` is set, the component will be rendered as a link without any user interaction.
 The `isStatic` is only considered during initial rendering (connectedCallback), later configuration changes are ignored.
-Please note that if the `sbb-link` is placed inside another anchor or button tag, it is internally rendered as a span in order to not break HTML functionality.
+Please note that if the `href` is not provider or `sbb-link` is placed inside another anchor tag, it is internally rendered as a span in order to not break HTML functionality.

 ```html